 While the New Testament often mentions Satan without giving elaborate information about his creation and fall, two particular parts of the Old Testament, Ezekiel 28 and Isaiah 14, either speak of a grand demonic being or have been almost randomly treated as connected to the Biblical doctrine of Satan.
 I have already addressed Ezekiel 28 specifically [1], and this chapter, while it does plainly use language of a superhuman spiritual creature that fell into rebellion against Yahweh, very well might not have anything to do with the Satan mentioned in the New Testament.
 Perhaps there are multiple demonic leaders even if Satan is the most popular.
 However, Isaiah 14 is more ambiguous than this.

 Isaiah is not even as clear as Ezekiel 28, a passage that explicitly references Eden itself and states that the being it is describing was at one point a cherub angel.
 At least Ezekiel 28, even if it does somewhat focus on a human ruler, has to partly refer to a demonic entity in some way.
 The wording of Ezekiel is much more explicitly tied to a formerly angelic and now demonic being, a being that enjoyed moral perfection and access to Eden before it cared about following its own preferences enough to turn to sin.
-At the very least, Ezekiel 28 refers to a demonic figure--yet one that might or might not be Satan--if not a demonic figure and an egoistic human ruler.
+Ezekiel 28 refers to a demonic figure--yet one that might or might not be Satan--if not a demonic figure and an egoistic human ruler.

 In Isaiah 14, a series of statements addressed to the king of Babylon by all appearances literally refer to an actual human ruler, but, as the passage goes on, there is never an indication that it is suddenly referencing a being that visited Eden other than the phrase "O morning star, son of the dawn."
 The word Lucifer shared similarities to Latin words for light, but the fact that Christians might call Satan by the name Lucifer and that the wording of Isaiah 14:12 mentions a star and the dawn, both things associated with light, does not mean Satan is being spoken of here.
 Moreover, even the way Isaiah 14 describes this king as wanting to surpass God does not make him Satan.